ben-web/NC-News-Back-End/README.md

 npm install
 ```

-Next, create a _config_ directory at root.
+Next, create a _config_ directory in your project root.
 In this directory, add an _index.js_ file with the following content:

 ```javascript
 process.env.NODE_ENV = process.env.NODE_ENV || 'development';